MIDA-group/CrossModal_ImgRetrieval/README.md

 </p>

 This repository provides the code needed to preform reverse image search between two sets of images.
 Any image in the first set can be used as a query to find its counterpart in the second set of images, and vice versa.
 The method requires no image labels.
 All code in this repository is written in Matlab 2021b.
+The code in this repository has been developed to allow for image retrieval across two different modalities.
+Contrastive Representation Learning is used to learn dense representations called CoMIRs, which map the original images into an abstract representation space.
+The (python) code needed to generate CoMIRs is given in [CoMIR Github Repo](https://github.com/MIDA-group/CoMIR/blob/90a4c919b853c090c602d2ca73ba87ddf6b01318/readme.md).

 ## How does it work?
 TODO
+A schematic overview is shown in the following figure.

 <p align="center">
   <img src="resources/pipeline.png" width=700 />